 Tobacco companies use recognition from sustainability groups to obtain legitimacy.

 When tobacco companies can represent themselves, on any front, as trustworthy and socially responsible, they move one step closer to a seat at the policymaking table where they can advocate for preferential policies.
 Even though industry interference in tobacco control and health policy is prohibited per the Framework Convention on Tobacco Control, companies have been known to seek loopholes that allow them to work with governments and policymakers.
 Sustainability initiatives offer them the perfect opportunity to do that.

 Each of the four major transnational tobacco companies (British American Tobacco, Philip Morris International, Japan Tobacco International and Imperial Brands) tout their recognition from sustainability groups like the Carbon Disclosure Project (CDP).
 Yet, when the same group gives them a poor assessment, these companies withdraw their participation.
 For example, when BAT, JTI and Imperial all received poor ratings on disclosure and impact in 2017, all three opted out of CDP Forestry reporting.

 Tobacco companies write their own rules for reporting and goal-setting.

 With no standardized disclosure requirements or reporting formats, tobacco companies are free to share only the sustainability data that paints them in a positive light—and hide the rest.
-Companies disclose different metrics from one another and even , making it nearly impossible to track progress or compare companies.
+Companies disclose different metrics from one another and even create their own units of measurement, making it nearly impossible to track progress or compare companies.

 The industry is also free to set its own sustainability goals.
 When a goal isn’t met, a company can simply choose not to report it, and even drop it from reporting moving forward.
 After BAT for chemicals-used-per-hectare, it wasn’t held accountable.
 Instead, it announced it “would no longer have a global average target,” and stopped reporting on the measure.